gravitational/teleport/rfd/0062-tsh-proxy-template.md

 proxy jump functionality (`tsh ssh -J`) and [Cluster Routing](https://github.com/gravitational/teleport/blob/master/rfd/0021-cluster-routing.md).

-When a template variable `{{proxy}}` is used, the desired hostname and proxy address are extracted from the full hostname in the `%r@%h:%p` spec.
+When a template variable `{{proxy}}` is used, the desired hostname and proxy address are extracted from the full hostname in the `%r@%n:%p` spec.
 Users define the rules of how to parse node/proxy from the full hostname in the tsh config file `$TELEPORT_HOME/config/config.yaml` (or global `/etc/tsh.yaml`).
 Group captures are supported: